 Apparently, these sweet creations are quite popular, and the proceeds from the sale of the birds goes toward “using art to create a better world.”
 After looking at the website, I’d love to visit Terra Studios, where they have a coffee shop, glass demonstrations, American arts and crafts, and they are a popular Northwest Arkansas tourist attraction.
 Now, I’ll need to plan a trip.

 So, Ive ordered some Bluebirds of Happiness…a mama and two babies for myself…and then I ordered more.
 According to the Terra Studios website, “the lovely, plump, sweet singing Bluebird has inspired more songs and poems than any other bird.”
 Terra Studios offers different sizes and variations of the Bluebirds of Happiness, the Pink Birds of Hope (offering hope to cancer survivors), Wise Owls, and Grace & Gratitude Angels…and the prices are right.
 I think they make lovely gifts.
 In fact, I think the bluebirds would make lovely hostess gifts.
 With Easter just around the corner, you might consider adding the bluebirds, pink bird, or angels to an Easter basket.
 The Wise Owls would make great little additions to graduation gifts or favors for a graduation tea.
-You can purchase them all here.
+You can purchase the Bluebirds of Happiness with Amazon Prime free shipping here.
+Other items can be purchased directly from Terra Studios here.

 Interestingly, on the same day I picked up the Bluebirds of Happiness at Mother’s, I was going through some papers and found a certificate naming my maternal grandfather a member of the North American Bluebird Society.
 Who knew?
 I had no idea there was such a society, and I certainly wouldn’t have thought my grandfather would be a member.
 I know he and my mother loved birds, but it never occurred to me he loved them enough to send in money.
 Having come through the Depression with some liquidity, he wasn’t free with his money.
 I love knowing he found bluebirds to be a worthy cause.
 I was so intrigued by his membership that I checked out their website and found it fascinating.
 If you’re interested in the North American Bluebird Society, you can see their websitehere.